Spiky2123/CLox/README.md

 ![Build](https://img.shields.io/badge/build-CMake-orange?style=flat-square)
 ![Dependencies](https://img.shields.io/badge/dependencies-none-brightgreen?style=flat-square)

 clox is the second Lox implementation from working through Robert Nystrom's *Crafting Interpreters*, following [jlox](https://github.com/Spiky2123/JLox), the tree-walking interpreter I built in Java.
-Where jlox parses source into an AST and walks it to evaluate a program, clox compiles Lox source directly into bytecode and executes that bytecode on a stack-based virtual machine, written from scratch in C with no external dependencies or generated tooling.
+While jlox parses source into an AST and walks it to evaluate a program, clox compiles Lox source directly into bytecode and executes that bytecode on a stack-based virtual machine, written from scratch in C with no external dependencies or generated tooling.

-jlox proved I understood how a language executes. clox was about understanding *why* that execution was slow, and fixing it: same language, same semantics, but compiled and run the way production interpreters (CPython, Lua, MRI) actually work.
+jlox proved I understood how a language executes. clox was about understanding *why* that execution was slow, and fixing it: the same language and semantics, but compiled to bytecode and executed using the techniques found in production interpreters such as CPython, Lua, and MRI.

 ## Highlights

-- **7x faster than jlox on average, up to 12.19x on closures**: same language, same semantics, compiled to bytecode and executed on a stack machine instead of walking a tree
+- **7x faster than jlox on average, up to 12.19x on closures**: same language, same semantics, compiled to bytecode and executed on a stack machine instead of interpreting an AST directly
 - **Single-pass compilation**: a hand-written Pratt parser emits bytecode directly during parsing, with no intermediate AST
 - **Manual memory management**: a mark-and-sweep garbage collector, an intrusive object list, and a from-scratch hash table for string interning and globals
 - **Closures without a tree**: upvalues that start open (pointing into the stack) and close (copied onto the heap) once their scope exits